rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 !!! info

-    "Logical and" means: that if all are true, the result is true; If there is one false, the result is false.
+    "Logical and" means: that if all are true, the result is true; if there is one false, the result is false.

     | Permissions set by users | Mask permissions | Result |
     |:---:|:---:|:---:|